 From 2014-2018, Trish taught arts integration and foundation visual arts with extensive focus on on Arts Integration.
 Trish was recognized in 2018 as a Fayetteville 40 under 40 Honoree for community leadership.
 Trish is a 2016 & 2013 recipient of the Regional Artist Grant from the Arts Council of Cumberland County.
 Trish attended the 2015 Penland School of Crafts winter residency in papermaking, and served as Artist-in-Residence at Cape Fear Botanical Garden from 2016-2018.
 In August 2019, Trish was awarded a 1-month residency at the Vermont Studio Center.

-In 2016, Trish launched Breaking Rag: A Veteran, Family & Community Art Project in Fort Bragg and surrounding communities.
-Breaking Rag is veteran, family and community art project, focusing on making handmade paper from military uniforms in a open forum, creating a safe space for storytelling and sharing of the veteran experience through the arts.
+Trish is a disabled veteran and former military photographer, and is the spouse of a disabled, combat veteran.
+After studying the history of art in war and the uses of art in veteran treatment programs during her master's program, Trish is now using art as tool for veteran advocacy.
+She is a graduate of Veteran Women Igniting the Spirit of Entrepreneurship, and works with various veteran artist projects.
+In 2016, Trish launched Breaking Rag: A Veteran, Family & Community Art Project .
+Breaking Rag is veteran, family and community art project, focusing on making handmade paper from military uniforms in an open forum, creating a safe space for storytelling and sharing of the veteran experience through the arts.